UstadMobile/UstadMobile/README.md

 ```
 $ runserver.bat --siteUrl http://your.ip.address:8087/
 ```

-The siteUrl parameter must match the address that you use to access the system (e.g. in the browser or when entering the link on the Android app).

-As above, your.ip.address is your IP address (e.g. 192.168.1.2).
+Where your.ip.address is your IP address (e.g. 192.168.1.2).
 If the siteUrl changes and the old site url is inaccessible, then this may make content uploaded before the change inaccessible.

 This will start the server on port 8087.
 The admin password will be randomly generated - you can find it in app-ktor-server/data/singleton/admin.txt .